-- Intimation to the manager and trainee to block their calendar and subsequent affirmation in advance.
+- Intimation to the manager and the trainee to block their calendar and subsequent affirmation in advance.

 - Is the Attendance sheet maintained?

-- After training feedback was taken from trainee?
+- Was the after training feedback taken from trainee?

 - HR updated Org Skill matrix after training?

-- If some training is pending from previous year, a plan is made to execute the same in current year and reason for HR not conducting the training last year.
+- If some training is pending from a previous year, a plan is to be made to execute the same in a current year and the reason why HR did not conduct the training last year.
 Etc.

-For sure this is not complete list of activity for Organizational Training; other activities are also there, these are just quotes from my memory.
+For sure this is not the complete list of activity for Organizational Training; other activities are also there, these are just quotes from my memory.

 - Responsibility of SEPT/SEPG (Software Engineering Process Team/Group)